 The operations and occupancy levels at our properties have been adversely affected by COVID-19 and could be further adversely affected by COVID-19 or another pandemic especially if there are infections on a large scale at our properties.
 The impact of COVID-19 has included, and another pandemic could include, early resident move-outs, our operators delaying accepting new residents due to quarantines, potential occupants postponing moves to our operators' facilities, and/or hospitals cancelling or significantly reducing elective surgeries thereby there were fewer people in need of skilled nursing care.
 Additionally, as our operators have responded to the pandemic, operating costs have begun to rise.
 A decrease in occupancy, ability to collect rents from residents and/or increase in operating costs could have a material adverse effect on the ability of our operators to meet their financial and other contractual obligations to us, including the payment of rent.
-In recognition of the ongoing pandemic impact affecting our operators, we have agreed to rent abatements totaling \$6.4 million and rent deferrals for certain operators totaling \$9.5 million between April 2020 and June 2022, of which \$1.8 million subsequently has been repaid.
-The \$14.1 million in rent abatements and deferrals, net of repayments, represented approximately 3.8% of our April 2020 through June 2022 contractual rent and interest.
-As of June 30, 2022, the outstanding balance of our deferred rent was \$7.7 million of which \$7.1 million represents the outstanding unaccrued deferred rent balance related to an operator of 12 assisted living communities that subsequent to June 30, 2022 were transitioned to another operator.
-In connection with the termination of the master lease, the deferred rent balance was forgiven.
-The remaining balance of deferred rent of \$0.6 million is due to us over the next 36 months or upon receipt of government funds from the U.S. Coronavirus Aid, Relief, and Economic Security (the "CARES Act").
+In recognition of the ongoing pandemic impact affecting our operators, we have agreed to provide assistance in form of rent abatements and rent deferrals and will continue to provide assistance as needed.